 PAR light levels in a reef aquarium for corals

-Demystifying PAR in a Reef Aquarium: A Comprehensive Guide
+PAR in Your Reef Tank: A Complete Guide

 When it comes to maintaining a vibrant and healthy reef aquarium, understanding the concept of Photosynthetically Active Radiation (PAR) is key.
 PAR measures the spectrum of light, from 400 to 700 nanometers, that corals and aquatic plants use for photosynthesis.
 Achieving the right PAR levels can significantly impact coral growth and coloration.
 This guide aims to provide clear insights into managing PAR in your reef tank.